hneemann/Digital/README.md

 - Analysis and synthesis of combinatorial and sequential circuits.
 - Simple testing of circuits: You can create test cases and execute them to verify your design.
 - Many examples: From a transmission gate D-flip-flop to a complete (simple) MIPS-like single cycle CPU.
+- Includes a simple editor for finite state machines (FSM).
+A FSM can then be converted to a state transition table and a circuit implementing the FSM (See screenshot at the [bottom](#additional-screenshots)).
 - Contains a library with the most commonly used 74xx series integrated circuits.
 - Good performance: The example processor can be clocked at 120 kHz.
 - Supports large circuits: The "Conway's Game of Life" example consists of about 2400 active components